 Mongolia’s Thousand Camel Festival is a yearly event – falling on the same date each year.
-Taking place on March 6th and 7th, this is Mongolia’s only festival dedicated to the Bactrian camel.
+Taking place on February 1-3*, this is Mongolia’s only festival dedicated to the Bactrian camel.
 Put the date and location in your diary.
 It takes place in Bulgan Soum – a district of Omnogobi Province in the southern Gobi Desert.

 Mongolia’s Thousand Camel Festival annual celebration was first initiated in 1997 and is organised by a local NGO and the Governor’s Office of Onmogobi Province to help protect the Bactrian camel and the essential role it plays in the lives of the nomadic herders in the region.